uoeIDS/IDS_website/content/assessments/project.en.md

 ## Too Long Didn't Read (TL;DR)

-Pick a dataset, any dataset...

-...and do something with it.
+You will pick a dataset, from a dedicated list of data sources.
+Your goal is to do something reasonable with the selected data set using what we learned from the course mainly.
 That is your final project in a nutshell.

 ## May be too long, but please do read